This post may contain affiliate links. Please see my disclosure policy for details.

 The cement well acts as the main body of water, then a gutter is added to allow the water to flow for many kilometres into the smaller villages.
 This way the villagers have access to water for drinking, bathing and washing dishes!

 Lots of locals, as well as tourists, bathe in these hot springs.
-Women should bathe in their tops and trousers to respect local culture.
+Women should bathe in their tops and trousers to respect the local culture.
 I only dipped my legs in as didn’t want all my clothes to be wet.

 Bathing in these hot springs at night under the stars is meant to be an unforgettable experience!